gravitational/teleport/rfd/00XX-proxy-tunnel-service.md

 ```

 ### Security
 The api will use mTLS to ensure that only other proxies are able to connect.
 This is done by checking certificates for the build-in role “Proxy”.
-This will prevent users from connecting to the service directly and bypassing proxy side logic.
+This will prevent users from connecting to the service directly without going through the user-proxy logic of authorization and session recording.

 ### API Clients
 Each proxy will need to manage multiple grpc clients, one to each neighboring proxy.
 These will be created as needed, or in other words the first time `DialNode` is called for that specific proxy.
 Once a client is created it will be reused for any future requests to the same neighboring proxy.